binaryage/totalterminal/README.markdown

 > Visor is just a light-weight wrapper of Terminal.app (SIMBL).
 You should be able to use all Terminal.app features with Visor.

 #### My Visor menu-bar icon is dimmed out.
 My hot-key doesn't work and just beeps.
 What's wrong?
 > There can be only one visor-ed terminal window in the system.
-If you close this terminal window (for example CMD+D or typing exit in shell), Visor gets into disabled state you are describing.
+If you close this terminal window (for example Control+D or typing exit in shell), Visor gets into disabled state you are describing.
 Just open a new terminal window and it gets visor-ed again.
 You can do it for example by clicking on Terminal.app icon in Dock.

 #### How can I open a new terminal window the old way as a classic OSX window?
 > If there is a visor-ed terminal window (Visor menu-bar icon is active) every new terminal window opens as a classic OSX window.
 In other words, open at least two terminal windows.
 Second one will be classic for sure.